Find Affordable College Courses

 Top Colorado Schools in Social Work

-Our analysis found Colorado State University - Fort Collins to be the best school for social work students who want to pursue a degree in Colorado.
-Located in the city of Fort Collins, Colorado State is a public college with a very large student population.
+Our 2023 rankings named Colorado State University - Fort Collins the best school in Colorado for social work students.
+Located in the midsize city of Fort Collins, Colorado State is a public college with a fairly large student population.

 The average amount in student loans that social work majors at Colorado State take out is $23,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $222.